Is Legal Debt Sabotaging Your Startup?

 • Warning Signs: Using templates without tailoring to your needs, lacking shareholder agreements, or having unclear equity allocations.

 • Impact: Mismanaged cap tables can lead to disputes or prevent successful fundraising rounds.
+For a practical framework on splitting equity fairly between co-founders, see How to Split Equity Between Co-Founders.

 5. Ignored Compliance Requirements